MarcoLucidi01/ytcast/readme.md

     ytcast: no device selected

-to update the devices cache use the `-s` (search) option (it's implicit when the cache is empty):
+to update the devices cache use the `-s` (search) option (it's implicit when the cache is empty or when `-n` doesn't match anything):

     $ ytcast -s
     "FireTVStick di Marco"         192.168.1.23    lastused
     "[LG] webOS TV UM7100PLB"      192.168.1.227   cached

 if your target device doesn't show up, you can try increasing the search timeout with the `-t` (timeout) option to give the device more time to respond to the query (default is 3 seconds):

     $ ytcast -s -t 5s
     "FireTVStick di Marco"         192.168.1.23    lastused